kenepa/banner/README.md

 application grows.
 By providing both options, the plugin gives you the flexibility to choose the storage method that best fits your application's requirements.

-Before we get started it's important to know that banners can be stored in 2 ways in the **cache** and **database**.
-By default the plugin stores the banner in the cache.
-If you want to persists the banners in the database you'll need to follow the additional instructions.

 ## Installation